Blog Preston is a hub of news, views and information about the city of Preston in Lancashire, UK.

 The aims of Blog Preston are:

-In autumn 2016 we also launched a community newspaper, which is distributed free each week across the city.
-More than 10,000 copies are printed and it is stocked at a number of shops, community venues and pubs across the city centre and beyond.
+In autumn 2016 we also launched a community newspaper, which was distributed free each week across the city.
+More than 10,000 copies were printed and it is stocked at a number of shops, community venues and pubs across the city centre and beyond.
 You can see the full list here.
 We have paused the print edition and it will return around big events in the city.

 Who runs it?